hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### Critical

-While icons are optional, we do recommend using a relevant icon for Critical ListItems.
-Using the right icon provides a stronger affordance that the action is destructive.
-See the section on [color blind users and critical actions](https://www.figma.com/file/8I4u10OyhYZIea4MpXwJwm/Design-guidelines-migration?node-id=7192%3A13227) for more details about making these actions more accessible.
+While icons are optional, we recommend using a relevant icon for Critical ListItems.
+Using the right icon provides a stronger/more immediate visual indication that the action is destructive.
+See the section on [color blind users and critical actions](https://www.figma.com/file/8I4u10OyhYZIea4MpXwJwm/Design-guidelines-migration?node-id=7192%3A13227) (internal link) for more details about making these actions more accessible.

 <Hds::Dropdown::Toggle::Icon @text="Icon" @icon="more-horizontal" @isOpen={{true}} />
 <Doc::ListContainer class="hds-dropdown-list">